-The scholarship award is open to any full-time or part-time students who are currently participating in the Public Safety Administration Course.
-Preferences will be given to students who have completed at least six months of study undertaking the Public Service Administration Program.
+The scholarship award is open to any full-time or part-time Charter Oak State College student currently participating in the Public Safety Administration Program.